In ‘Long Song,’ ‘Small Axe,’ British actor makes her mark

 AP: How did you prepare for the role of July?

 Lawrance: This is a TV rendition of a book, so the first port of call is reading the novel.
 And I emailed Andrea Levy’s agent to say, “Please pass on my thanks to Andrea, and if at any point I could speak to her that would be amazing.”
 She invited me to her house and we had lunch, and she was gracious enough to talk about her process in writing a book and the research she did.
 I definitely remember her saying that July is not a victim.
-I took that to heart, that a slave is not character.
+I took that to heart, that a slave is not a character.
 I’m not playing a slave.
 I’m playing July, and July is not a victim, she’s a victor.
 She’s a very formidable person.
 She’s funny, she’s attractive.

 AP: The U.S. and British entertainment industries have faced sharp criticism for a lack of inclusivity, ethnic and otherwise.
 When you thought about becoming an actor, what opportunities did you expect and what have you found?

 Lawrance: I wanted to be an actor from an age before you think about such things.
 I wanted to be an actor out of a pure need for joy and for a very innocent fascination with the capacity to become someone else.
 It was only when I entered into my late teens that I came across teachers and extracurricular drama clubs where people would talk more about the vocational aspect to being an actor.
 And yes, I was told plenty of times, “Black people don’t work, you’re not going to get a job, blah, blah, blah.”
 And I just would not talk to them.
-I had tunnel vision, because if this is all I want to do with my life, then with what else is there to do?
+I had tunnel vision, because if this is all I want to do with my life, then what what else is there to do?

 AP: Is the British entertainment industry starting to change, become more inclusive?

 Lawrance: I definitely think it is.
-There’s an amazing energy among the actors of color that I know, an amazing focus and determination and excitement and also a proliferation of own projects, which is equally exciting.
+There’s an amazing energy among the actors of color that I know, an amazing focus and determination and excitement and also a proliferation of our own projects, which is equally exciting.
 People are seeing gaps in the market and saying, ”OK, let’s make this, let’s do this.”
 People are taking much more agency and not waiting around.
 Back in the day, they thought maybe actor-singer-dancer was the triple threat, but now I think it’s actor-writer-director, or producer.
 People are very much multidisciplinary artists.
 If I’m not working on screen, I’m going to do something else with my time.
 I can use my skills in other areas to create work for myself and my peers.

 AP: What project brought you to Poland?